simple-icons/simple-icons/README.md

 ## Usage

-> ℹ We ask that all users read our [legal disclaimer](./DISCLAIMER.md) before using icons from or contributing to Simple Icons.
+> ℹ We ask that all users read our [legal disclaimer](./DISCLAIMER.md) before using icons from Simple Icons.

 ### General Usage